DivakarK22/microservices/README.md

-Browse through the branches , contains Dockerfile and Jenkinsfile of the apps to deploy on multibranch pipe jenkins cicd
+Browse through the branches , contains Dockerfile and Jenkinsfile of the apps to deploy on multibranch pipe jenkins.

+Build the image manually , Expose necessary ports.